Goyal028/FestiveTechCalendar2022/README.md

 7. Deploy, to execute the actions as defined as part of the 'plan' in the previous step.
 8. Type the command `terraform apply`
 9. Once Terraform has completed its checks, you will be prompted to type `yes` to continue. **Note:** If you would like to suppress this request to continue, use the command `terraform apply --auto-approve`
-10. Terraform will now start to deploy your code to Azure.
+10. Terraform will now start to deploy your code.

 ### Destroying the Lab
 Once you have finished with your lab, you are going to want to remove the resources, afterall they do cost money!
 Terraform uses a **tfstate** file when it deploys.
 Providing you have not made any changes to your lab, Terraform will use this **tfstate** file to remove all resources.